ArGoApp Price Hits $0.34 on Major Exchanges (ARGO)

 Buying and Selling ArGoApp

-It is usually not presently possible to buy alternative cryptocurrencies such as ArGoApp directly using U.S. dollars.
-Investors seeking to acquire ArGoApp should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy ArGoApp using one of the aforementioned exchanges.
+It is usually not possible to purchase alternative cryptocurrencies such as ArGoApp directly using U.S. dollars.
+Investors seeking to trade ArGoApp should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase ArGoApp using one of the exchanges listed above.

 Receive News & Updates for ArGoApp Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for ArGoApp and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.